Guppies, Mollies, Platies, Swordtails, etc.

 Livebearers Breeding Level - Easy

 Livebearers reproduce without any help from the aquarist.
-A wellplanted aquarium will give newborn babies a place to hide until they are big enough to swim with the other fish.
-Male livebearers have a rod-like anal fin, called the gonopodium, which they use to fertilize the females which can give birth approximately once a month.
+A well-planted aquarium will give newborn babies a place to hide until they are big enough to swim with the other fish.
+Male livebearers have a rod-like anal fin, called the gonopodium, that they use to fertilize the females.
+Females can give birth approximately once a month.
 You can tell when a female is about to have babies by her enlarged abdomen and the appearance of a large dark spot near the back of her belly.
 Pregnant females can be placed in a hanging “breeder net” to prevent the babies from being eaten by other tank inhabitants.